levent1ozgur/Projects/BatchInstallPro.md

-**BatchInstallPro: Automated Software Installation for Developers & Power Users**
+**BatchInstallPro: Effortless Cross-Platform Software Deployment**

 **Overview**
-BatchInstallPro is a streamlined tool designed to automate software installations across Windows, macOS, and Linux.
+BatchInstallPro is a streamlined tool designed to automate software installations across Windows, macOS.
 Whether you’re setting up a fresh system or deploying applications across an enterprise, BatchInstallPro simplifies the process by generating fully automated installation scripts tailored to your needs.

 ---

 ### **Key Features**
 1. **Cross-Platform Support**
-   - Works seamlessly with Windows, macOS, and Linux.
+   - Works seamlessly with Windows, macOS.
-   - Leverages trusted package managers like Chocolatey for Windows and Homebrew for macOS/Linux.
+   - Leverages trusted package managers like Chocolatey for Windows and Homebrew for macOS.

 2. **Batch Installation**
    - Select multiple applications and install them all at once.